wp-plugins/mywebtonet-performancestats/readme.txt

 CPU performance testing:
-This plugin does various calculations and string manipulations on your PHP webserver and on your MySQL backend server.
+This plugin does various calculations and string manipulations on your PHP webserver and your MySQL backend server.
 To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this).

 Network testing:
-The network is tested by fetching a 1 Mb file from our servers and directly from googles CDN / apis network.
+The network is tested by fetching directly from googles CDN / apis network.
 Fetching from the google apis network gives you the nearest server and will give more accurate results.
-We fetch a small 1Mb file from our servers as well in case google apis is down.
+We also fetch a small 1Mb file from our servers as well in case google apis is down.
 The network tests are not yet shown in the graphs, we are working on it :-)

 Results:
 After the sequence of tests has finished, the results will be displayed for you to evaluate.
 Typical